 The color of ornamental fish that are bred in captivity can be intensified by the addition of pot marigold flowers into their diets.
 It is said that by just looking upon the flowers you could strengthen your eyesight, while a tincture can aid red eyes and cure headaches.

 Better than Commercial Ointment

 In one small study of about 250 women undergoing radiation after surgery for breast cancer, calendula ointment was found to have better results than a commercial ointment.

 A decoction of pot marigold flowers is used to bring out smallpox and measles, in the same manner as saffron.
 Pot marigold is often used for children’s diseases as it is safe and effective.

 A Yellow Dye

-A yellow dye is extracted from pot marigolds by boiling it.
-The dried flowers can be eaten and also used to color cheese, puddings, or as a replacement for saffron.
+A yellow dye is extracted from pot marigolds by boiling them.
+The dye can be used to color cheese and puddings, or as a less expensive replacement for saffron for dying cloth.